 First of all, make sure you follow all of the advice concerning good draw shot technique.
 Also, many important principles involving power draw can be found in the physics-based advice section.
 More general advice and video demonstrations can be found in the elbow drop and pendulum stroke section.

-Here's a good video demonstration from Disc I of The Video Encyclopedia of Pool Shots:
+Here's a good video demonstration from Vol. I of The Video Encyclopedia of Pool Shots: